List of SM Entertainment artists: Groups

 SM Entertainment currently has nine active groups, the oldest being TVXQ, which was established in 2003 before debuting in 2004 with the single "Hug", and sold over 10 million albums cumulatively in South Korea in Japan in their first 10 years.
 Super Junior debuted in 2005 as a 12-piece ensemble, and have been dubbed "Kings of the Hallyu Wave" for their contributions to the Korean Wave.
 Girls' Generation debuted in July 2007 as a nine-member ensemble with the single "Into the New World", following it up with their self-titled debut studio album that November.
-Girls' Generation has been dubbed "The Nation's Girl Group". and have been credited with shifting the public's focus back to female idols after the Korean music industry experienced an influx of male idol groups from 2002 to 2007.
+Girls' Generation has been dubbed "The Nation's Girl Group" and have been credited with shifting the public's focus back to female idols after the Korean music industry experienced an influx of male idol groups from 2002 to 2007.
 In 2008, Shinee, a five-member boy band, debuted with the extended play Replay.
 The group has been considered by some to be among the best singers and dancers in the K-pop industry and has been bestowed the title "Princes of K-Pop" by multiple media outlets.

 Pushing into the 2010s, SM further expanded with its roster Exo, its first new group in four years.
 The multi-national boy band established two sub-units: Exo-K, which focused on the South Korean market, and Exo-M, which focused on China.
 Both groups debuted in April 2012 with the EP Mama, which was released in both Korean and Mandarin editions.
 With the release of their debut album in 2013, Exo became the first Korean artist in 12 years to sell over one million copies of an album, and by 2018 had become the first South Korean artist who debuted in the 21st century to sell 10 million albums cumulatively.
-In 2014, seven years after their last girl group, SM established Red Velvet, debuting as four-member group with the song "Happiness".
+In 2014, five years after their last girl group, SM established Red Velvet, debuting as four-member group with the song "Happiness".
 After adding a fifth member, they released their debut EP, Ice Cream Cake, in 2015.